Leonia, New Jersey: Local government

-Leonia is governed under the Borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, the most common form of government in New Jersey.
-The governing body is comprised of a Mayor and a Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
-A Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members who are elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-The Borough form of government used by Leonia is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+Leonia is governed under the borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, New Jersey's most common form of government.
+The governing body comprises a mayor and a borough council, with all positions elected at-large on a partisan basis in the November general election.
+Voters directly elect a mayor to a four-year term.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats up for election each year in a three-year cycle.
+Leonia's borough form of government is "weak mayor / strong council", in which council members act as the legislative body, with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
-The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.
+The mayor makes committee and liaison assignments for council members, and makes most appointments with the council's advice and consent.